addyosmani/backbone-fundamentals/index.md

 So does Backbone.js have Controllers?
 Not really.
 Backbone's Views typically contain "controller" logic, and Routers (discussed below) are used to help manage application state, but neither are true Controllers according to classical MVC.

-In this respect, contrary to what might be mentioned in the official documentation or in blog posts, Backbone is neither a truly MVC/MVP nor MVVM framework.
+In this respect, contrary to what might be mentioned in the official documentation or in blog posts, Backbone is not a true MVC framework.
 It's in fact better to see it a member of the MV* family which approaches architecture in its own way.
 There is of course nothing wrong with this, but it is important to distinguish between classical MVC and MV* should you be relying on discussions of MVC to help with your Backbone projects.

 ### Controllers in Spine.js vs Backbone.js